Hot Chocolate Hike

 Enjoy the beauty of the preserve during winter as you hike through the woods.
 Learn to identify winter birds, animal tracks, and trees by their bark.
 Then warm yourself up by the fire with a free cup of hot chocolate, and create a simple watercolor painting of your adventure.
 This program is appropriate for families with children aged 4 and older.

 When: Saturday, February 7 at 10:30 am - 12 pm

 Dress for the weather and walking the trails.

-To see more First Saturday programs planned for winter, click here.
+To see more First Saturday programs planned, click here.

 back to top

 This February is the time to trek the trails with Miss Jeanette!
 We have many wonderful activities planned for your youngster(s) to help take care of those 'winter wiggles'.
 Our winter themes are: Snug in the Snow, Mice, Owls, and Naked Trees & Bursting Buds.
 For more details and to register, click here.